How to Cook a Small Fully Cooked Ham

 Favourite Side Dishes to Go with Baked Ham

-6. Scalloped Potatoes/Au Gratin: You can never go wrong with creamy, cheesy potatoes!
+- Scalloped Potatoes/Au Gratin: You can never go wrong with creamy or cheesy potatoes – try this extra fancy combo Leek, Carrot & Potato Gratin

 What’s your favourite side to go with ham and which of the glazes will you try first?
 Let me know how your baked ham turns out.
 Comment below or tag me on Instagram @getgettys.